esovetkin/jbs/README.md

 42
 ```

-Top-level expression statements are legal in files and in REPL.
-File-mode compilation ignores their display output, so they are mainly useful for REPL work and quick local checks.

-See [docs/language.md](docs/language.md) for the JBS grammar and semantics.
+Use `:help <function_name>` or `?<function_name>` to view documentation for a specific function.

 ## Known Limitations

 - The main idea behind JBS is to design a compact language while maintaining JUBE functionality.
-Hence, JBS is designed as a compiler of JBS into JUBE YAML.
+Hence, JBS is designed to compile JBS programs into JUBE YAML.

-  If JBS becomes useful, the next step would be the implementation of the `jbs run` that replaces runs the benchmark with the same functionality as JUBE.
+  If JBS becomes useful, the next step would be to implement `jbs run`, which would run benchmarks with the same functionality as JUBE.

 - No XML generation.

-  I want JBS syntax to stabilize first.
-I chose YAML because I started writing JUBE in YAML first.
+  I want the JBS syntax to stabilize first.
+I chose YAML because I started writing JUBE configurations in YAML.

 - Results are saved only as CSV/TSV.

-  There is also [the database option](https://apps.fz-juelich.de/jsc/jube/docu/advanced.html#result-database), which should, in principle, be just an extra argument in `analyse`.
+  There is also a [database option](https://apps.fz-juelich.de/jsc/jube/docu/advanced.html#result-database), which should, in principle, require only an extra argument in `analyse`.

 - Tags affect parameter sets.